 The lender allows upfront withdrawers.
 This helps to pay contractors and ensure renovations start as soon as possible, minimizing out-pocket expenses.

-If you think HomeStyle Renovation loan will work for you, get in touch with a licensed lender to see if you qualify for it.
+If you think the HomeStyle Renovation loan will work for you, get in touch with a lender today to see if you qualify for it.

 USDA Mortgage Loan

 The US Department of Agriculture provides a home loan for low-income earners from rural areas.
-It is aimed at helping them actualize the American dream of owning a home.
+The purpose is to help them actualize the American dream of owning a home.

 The USDA mortgage loan allows structural repairs under its home improvement loan and grants.
-In January 2018, USDA updated its guidelines on home repairs and escrow agreement.
+In January 2018, USDA updated its guidelines on home repairs and escrow agreements.

 The repairs include but not limited to flooring, roofing, plumbing, air conditioning or any other type of repair that does not affect the liveability or safety of the home.

 For USDA, repair costs should not exceed 10% of the proposed loan amount.
-At closing, repair money is taken from the loan and put into an escrow account.
-The requirement is that repairs are done by 30 days after closing and a contractor invoice is required for payment to be made.
-This ensures repair money is not diverted to other expenses.
+At closing, repair money transfers from the loan into an escrow account.
+The requirement is that repairs are complete 30 days after closing and a contractor invoice is required for payment.
+This ensures that you have access to repair money when you need it.

 What makes USDA Mortgage an excellent fit?
 100% financing, zero down payment requirement and a low-interest rate of 5.62%.
 Perhaps this is the reason why in 2017, USDA helped 127,000 families buy and upgrade their homes.